MacKenzieOBrian/NLtoSQL/LOGBOOK.md

 - Next Steps: Gather diverse sources beyond seed paper; justify frameworks in outline; share draft with supervisor.

 **Reflection (2025-09-29)**
 This was the formal starting point: I used the supervisor meeting to stop the project drifting into a “broad LLM essay” and instead anchor it in a concrete, testable system.
 The reading on agentic NL→SQL, PEFT, QLoRA and ReAct wasn’t just background—at this stage it was about identifying which methods were feasible under dissertation constraints (time, compute, reproducibility).
-The main weakness here was I initially over-invested in contextual material rather than mapping sources directly to an implementable pipeline.
 The key positive outcome was that I left this week with a clear understanding of how methods relate (prompting → agent loops → fine-tuning) and a plan to broaden beyond one seed paper so the literature review would be defensible and not derivative.

 ## 2025-10-06
 - Activities: Expanded outline (~2000 words); leveraged cited studies for state-of-the-art; started ethics application; set up OneDrive/Teams for sharing.